Skip to content

 • Easy to forget handling • TypeScript enforces handling

-When try/catch is fine: Small scopes, scripts, internal or low-risk apps.
-Plain async/await with disciplined error handling is perfectly reasonable there.
+When try/catch is fine: small scripts, internal tools, low-risk apps.
+Plain async/await with careful error handling works well there.

 import { Awaitly } from 'awaitly';